lgrealish/pands-project/README.md

     import pandas as pd
     import sys
 ```

-***NumPy*** is a Python library that provides a  multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more. [link](https://numpy.org/devdocs/user/whatisnumpy.html)
+***NumPy*** is a Python library that provides a  multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more. [numpy](https://numpy.org/devdocs/user/whatisnumpy.html)

-***Matplotlib*** is a comprehensive visualisation library in Python, built on NumPy arrays, for creating static, animated and interactive 2D plots or arrays. [link] (https://matplotlib.org/)\
+***Matplotlib*** is a comprehensive visualisation library in Python, built on NumPy arrays, for creating static, animated and interactive 2D plots or arrays. [matplotlib] (https://matplotlib.org/)\
 *matplotlib.pyplot* is a state-based interface to *matplotlib*.
-It provides a MATLAB-like way of plotting. *pyplot* is mainly intended for interactive plots and simple cases of programmatic plot generation. [link](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html)
+It provides a MATLAB-like way of plotting. *pyplot* is mainly intended for interactive plots and simple cases of programmatic plot generation. [matplotlib](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html)

 ***Seaborn*** is a library for making statistical graphics in Python.
-It is built on top of matplotlib and closely integrated with pandas data structures. [link](https://seaborn.pydata.org/index.html)
+It is built on top of matplotlib and closely integrated with pandas data structures. [seaborn](https://seaborn.pydata.org/index.html)

-***Pandas***The Pandas library is a useful package for importing labelled data such as the iris data set.
+***Pandas*** The Pandas library is a useful package for importing labelled data such as the iris data set.
 It makes data such as csv files much easier to work with.

 ***sys*** module represents system-specific parameters and functions and provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.

 ## **Dataset output summary**

-As instructed in the project scope, the summary of the variables in the dataset are saved in a text file and do not show upon running the code in analysis.py. [output_summary_variable.txt](https://github.com/lgrealish/pands-project/blob/main/output_summary_variable.txt)
+As instructed in the project scope, the summary of the variables in the dataset are saved in a single text file and do not show upon running the code in analysis.py. [output_summary_variable.txt](https://github.com/lgrealish/pands-project/blob/main/output_summary_variable.txt)

 The defined function *summary_output()* contains the code for creating the dataset summary and writing it to a single .txt file.
-This was achieved using the sys.stdout module. [geeksforgeeks](https://www.geeksforgeeks.org/sys-stdout-write-in-python/)
+This was achieved using the sys.stdout module. [geeksforgeeks](https://www.geeksforgeeks.org/sys-stdout-write-in-python/) [programcreek](https://www.programcreek.com/python/example/11/sys.stdout)

 From the output summary text file we can see the following details of the data set;